sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 - SAI API requirements is covered in section [SAI API Requirement](#sai-api-requirement).
 - 5 new CLI commands will be added to sonic-utilities sub module.
 These CLI commands support user to configure auto negotiation mode, advertised speeds, interface type， advertised interface types for a given interface as well as show port auto negotiation status.
 See detail description in section [CLI Enhancements](#cli-enhancements).
 - A few new fields will be added to existing table in APP_DB and CONFIG_DB to support auto negotiation attributes.
 See detail description in section [Config DB Enhancements](#config-db-enhancements) and [Application DB Enhancements](#application-db-enhancements).
+- YANG Model needs update according to the DB schema change.
+See detail description in section [YANG Model Enhancements](#yang-model-enhancements)
 - DB migrator need handle the existing autoneg configuration and migrate to the new configuration.
 See detail description in section [DB Migrator Enhancements](#db-migrator-enhancements)
 - Port speed setting flow will be changed in orchagent of sonic-swss.
 See detail description in section [SWSS Enhancements](#swss-enhancements).